marya314/git-interview-baseline/README.md

  create mode 100644 new-feature
 ```

 Now the branches have been merged and if you `ls`, you'll see the `new-feature` file from the `new-feature` branch in your current working directory that is checked out to master.
+Note that this merged two local branches on our machine.
+To learn how to work with remote branches, let's continue on.

 ## Working with remote branches with `git fetch`, `git merge`, and `git pull`